On the reliability of voting processes: the Mexican case: Conclusions

-We studied the statistical properties of the Mexican elections using the Program of Preliminary Electoral Results (PREP) database.
-We have shown that the appearance of the data in real time are not distributed in a random way, and that this depends on the way the sample is taken.
-Evidence of correlations between parties with large numbers of votes and small numbers of votes is evident.
-There is also evidence of correlation with the annulled votes.
-Quantities that should be conserved, for self-consistency of the records, were studied.
-The distribution of such quantities have two main behaviors, with a power law in the central part instead of the expected Gaussian or Lorentzian distribution.
-Unexplained peaks are present in all the distributions (see figures \ref{Fig:LostBallots}-\ref{Fig:LostVotes}.)
-We suppose that they are due to typos in the capture of the data.
-The number of records with inconsistencies is around $50\%$ in all cases, for the president election and for the upper and lower chambers as well.
-We also have obtained the distributions of votes for the different parties.
+As a final remark, we also have obtained the distributions of votes for the different parties.
 In particular, the distribution of the party that was in power in Mexico during more than $70$ years behaves smoothly.
 Daisy models of 2nd and 3rd rank seem to fit different parts of the measured distribution.
 In contrast, the distributions of the parties with more votes are more complex and, probably, composed of different voters dynamics.
 Distributions of small parties follow power laws.
-The difference between the first and second place should be larger than the error associated to the measurement, in this case, the electoral processes.
+This behavior is consistent with several theoretical models.